roytwu/enme303/README.md

 # UMBC ENME303

-## Course Objective
+## Course Objectives
-This is an undergraduate course in linear algebra and numerical methods for students of Mechanical Engineering at UMBC.
+This undergraduate course covers linear algebra and numerical methods, and is intended for students in the Mechanical Engineering program at UMBC.
 After finishing this course, students will be able to
 * Solve linear equations;
 * Perform matrix algebra, calculating determinants and inverses;
 * Be familiar with the concept of orthogonality of vectors;